 Who needs workman’s comp?

 Nearly all states require that businesses with employees carry workers’ comp insurance, but requirements and regulations vary by state.
-If you are an employer, you will probably be required by law to cover all of your employees, but you may not be required to have coverage for yourself.
+If you’re an employer, you’ll probably be required by law to cover all of your employees.
+However, you may not be required to have coverage for yourself.

 Of course, regardless of the laws in your state, paying out of pocket for work-related injuries can be financially devastating for a company.
-Getting appropriate coverage for your business and your employees may help you avoid this type of financial loss and may be one of the best financial decision you ever make for your company.
+Getting appropriate coverage for your business and employees may cost you in the short term, but it will help you avoid potentially significant financial loss in the future.
+Getting workers’ comp may be one of the best financial decisions you ever make for your company.

 Thanks for reading!
 Please note that this content is intended for educational purposes only.
 As laws change regularly, you should refer to your state legislation and/or an advisor for specific legal counsel.
 If you’re a small business owner, learn more about workers’ compensation insurance or check your current rate in 3 minutes.